-In trading, the term “dual listing” is used in reference to securities which have two separate primary listings on two separate stock exchanges.
+In trading, the term dual listing is used in reference to stocks which have two separate primary listings on two separate stock exchanges.

 Swiss stock broker comparison